The Wānaka annual roar ballot is moving to a fully automated online system for the 2027 season. Check this page for updates.

 General information

-Helicopter operators are not permitted to undertake venison recovery during the roar period: 22 March to 18 April including Easter weekend (Good Friday 7 April 2023 to Easter Monday 10 April 2023).
-If any helicopter is observed recovering venison during that period, note as much detail as possible, e.g. make, colour, registration, and pass to DOC so an investigation may be carried out.
+- Helicopter operators are not permitted to undertake venison recovery during the roar period: 19 March to 20 April 2027.
+If any helicopter is observed recovering venison during that period, note as much detail as possible, eg make, colour, registration, and pass to DOC so an investigation may be carried out.

-To encourage full use of the hunting blocks, any applicants who do not comply with the requirements of the Wānaka roar ballot or hunting permit system will be disqualified from the 2022 and possibly subsequent ballot draw(s).
-This may include hunters who submit multiple applications or who do not cancel or collect their permits.
-The success of the system depends on the integrity of those involved.
+- To encourage full use of the hunting blocks, any applicants who do not comply with the requirements of the Wānaka Roar Ballot or hunting permit system will be disqualified from following ballot draw(s).
+This may include hunters who submit multiple applications or who do not cancel their permits.
+The success of the system depends on the honesty of those involved.

 Contact